jessicabohannon/App-Trader/README.md

 * Compiled a Top 10 List of recommended apps for potential acquisition in a final report.

 ## Skills Showcased:
-* Proficient use of SQL, including CTEs and CASE WHEN statements.
+* Proficient use of SQL, including CTEs, CASE WHEN statements, subqueries, and set theory.
 * Strategic data analysis for decision-making.
 * Clear and concise data storytelling.